Ketchup for Canning

 Instructions

-6. After the tomatoes finish, use a food mill or sauce maker (you can find my favorite HERE) to remove skins and seeds. *Include all the released tomato juices on the tray as well as roasted tomatoes to food mill ensure proper acidity.
+- After the tomatoes finish, use a food mill or sauce maker to remove skins and seeds. *Include all the released tomato juices on the tray as well as roasted tomatoes to food mill ensure proper acidity.
 Discard the seeds and skins.

-8. Add onions, sugar, salt, vinegar, peppers, and dried garlic to the saucepan with the tomatoes.
+- Add onions, sugar, salt, vinegar, cayenne pepper, black pepper, and dried garlic to the saucepan with the tomatoes.

 There is one thing that should be noted: include all the juices from the roasting pan.
 It is necessary to maintain the acidity.
 The same thing goes if you are using tomatoes from the freezer.
 I learned that one from the canning group I belong to on Facebook which insists on tested recipes. 👍